Langevin dynamics of lattice Yang-Mills-Higgs and applications: Large limit for

 \br It is natural to ask whether the factorization property holds for Wilson lines when $\Phi_x\in \mS^{N-1}$.
-In this case, for given Wilson line $W_l$, we note that $W_l$ is of order $1$.
-We then take $F=W_l$ in Poincar\'e inequality and find that by direct calculation $\cE_\nu(F,F)$ is of order $N$.
-Note that $K_\cS$ is also of order $N$.
-We would not expect factorization holds in this case.
-We also refer to our recent work \cite{MR4385125,SZZ23} on the large $N$ limit of observables for vector valued $O(N)$ linear sigma model, where the factorization property does not hold for the observables. \er
+In this case, for a given Wilson line $W_l$, we note that $W_l$ is of order $1$.
+We then take $F=W_l$ in the Poincar\'e inequality and find by direct calculation that $\cE_\nu(F,F)$ is of order $N$.
+Note that $K_{\mS^{N-1}}$ is also of order $N$.
+We would not expect factorization to hold in this case. \er